TickTeam/guide-tt/ticktick_web_app/what_is_mini_calendar.md

-###What is “Mini Calendar”?
+###What is "Mini Calendar"?
 (Premium)
-“Mini Calendar” is a small monthly calendar that, when enabled, appears at the bottom of the sidebar.
+"Mini Calendar" is a small monthly calendar that, when enabled, appears at the bottom of the sidebar.

 1. Click the avatar in the upper-left corner of your TickTick homepage, then click "Settings".

-2. Click “Labs” in the left panel and then enable “Mini Calendar” in the right panel.
+2. Click "Labs" in the left panel and then enable "Mini Calendar" in the right panel.
 ![](mini1.png)

 3. A small calendar will be displayed at the bottom of the left panel.